ItsRqtl/interactions-help/README.md

 client.start()
 ```

-PaginatorFormat takes exactly the same as Paginator except:
+PaginatorFormat has exactly the same params as [Paginator](https://github.com/interactions-py/paginator#-class-paginator) except:
 - it does not take `func_before_edit` and `func_after_edit`
 - `use_select` is forced to be False (the title is the same across pages)
 - `client` and `ctx` will be applied itself